forestgrape/coronavirus/3_medical/covid19.md

 * For viruses which can be highly pathogenic usually one speaks of a disease if there is an infection diagnosed regardless whether there are symptoms or adverse effects.

 > ##### Covid-19
 > *Covid-19* stands for COronaVIrus Disease 2019.
-As of December 2020, all SARS-CoV-2 infections are called Covid-19.
+From early 2020 on, all SARS-CoV-2 infections are called Covid-19.
+Thus Covid-19 is *not* used to denote a disease but it is used to denote an infection with the SARS-CoV-2 coronavirus.

-In colloquial language, "Covid-19" is often used synonymously with having SARS-CoV-2 viruses detected in the upper respiratory tract, often tested by nasopharyngeal sampling and PCR testing.
+In colloquial language, "Covid-19" is often used synonymously with detecting parts of SARS-CoV-2 viruses in the upper respiratory tract, often tested by nasopharyngeal sampling and PCR testing.
 However the situation is not that simple:
 * Not all persons infected with SARS-CoV-2 have a detectable amount of viruses in the nose since SARS-CoV-2 can infect the lower respiratory tract only.
 Especially people with a sensible immune system may experience symptoms without having a detectable viral load in the upper respiratory tract.
 But it is also possible to have severe Covid-19 without having detectable viruses by nose swabs [citation in work].
-* On the contrary some people have a detectable viral load in the upper respiratory tract but no symptoms.
+* Detectable SARS-2 parts (either RNA by PCR or proteins by antigens test) can result from a past infection and thus not equivalent to an ongoing infection and shedding infectious virions.

 More about in the chapter [Diagnosis](../3_medical/diagnosis_and_viral_load.md) and [Infections Locations](#infection-locations).